hoffmangroup/BEHST-2022/README.md

 `sudo Rscript -e 'install.packages(c("RCurl","gProfileR"), repos="https://cran.rstudio.com")' `

-#### Instructions for Linux Ubuntu 16 ####
+#### Instructions for Linux Ubuntu ####
-Here are instructions to install all the programs and libraries needed by BEST on a Linux Ubuntu 16.10 computer, from a shell terminal.
+Here are instructions to install all the programs and libraries needed by BEST on a Linux Ubuntu computer, from a shell terminal.
+We tested these instructions on a Dell Latitude 3540 laptop running Linux Ubuntu 16.10 operating system, in February 2017.
+If you are using another operating system version, same instructions might be slightly different.

 First of all, update your system: